samuelpsmith/MOplot/README.md

 # MOplot

-MOplot_MOproblems is a simple python script to plot molecular orbital energy diagrams from a csv file.
+MOplot_MOproblems is a simple python script to plot and annotate molecular orbital energy diagrams from a csv file.
+It is meant to offer some improvements over alternative scripts, which may not annotate points.

 Copyright (C) 2023  Samuel Smith